bcgov/von-agent-template/GettingStartedTutorial.md

 The final section to update is the `proof_requests` at the bottom of the file.
 Once again, we want to copy the existing elements, paste them and edit them:

-1. Copy from `dflow_registration` to the list of attributes and paste it immediately below.
+1. Copy from `greenlight_registration` to the list of attributes and paste it immediately below.
 2. Rename the element to the name of the first credential, as you have earlier for other references to proof requests.
 3. Look on the ledger for your first credential to get the `did`, `name` and `version` values.